-REGISTRATION IS CLOSED!
+REGISTRATION IS OPEN!!

 2014 CALENDAR OF EVENTSWe have an exciting line-up of field trips, speakers, conferences, and other state-wide birding and educational events scheduled in 2014.
 Some of these are still in the planning stages, so be sure to check back often for updates.
 Please check our calendar page for upcoming events.
 We hope to see you there!

 Following OOS just got easier!OOS is utilizing a variety of e-tools to help you to learn more about birds, conservation, our birding partners, and OOS events.
 Check us out on the OOS Facebook page by searching for ' Ohio Ornithological Society'.
 This page has over 1,400 likes and continues to grow.
 There are daily updates posted about various events and other bird and nature related news.
 Did you know that OOS is on Twitter?
 Search ' OOS ' to follow us there.
 And, we have a brand new blog page called "Ohiobirds".
 This blog is great for posts on various topics with searchable titles for past blog posts.
 We welcome guest bloggers, and if you are interested in sharing with us, send us an email.
 We appreciate hearing from our birding partners!

 Pesticide Use and Grassland Bird Decline

 Prairie bird populations are falling in many Midwestern states, from ring-necked pheasants to horned larks to sparrows.
 Scientists now say insecticides are a primary culprit.

 Minnesota birds are hardest hit with 12 species in decline, followed by Wisconsin with 11, and Illinois, Michigan, Montana, Nebraska and New York with nine affected species each.

 The recent study looked at a range of possible causes of the population declines, including habitat loss which has long been considered a key driver of the problem.